tatevvvv/ReAct/README.md

 }
 ```

-For persistence there are two options available. sqllite, mongodb
+For persistence there is one option available. mongodb
 If you prefer skipping persistence, put the value 'dummy'
+If you want to continue old conversation, provide the conversation session_id, and it will load in memory
+conversation context.

 ### 4. Use the package in your code